BLOCC: A Framework For Staying Focused On Your To Do Checklist

 The net is designed to be an interruption system, a machine geared to dividing attention.
 We willingly accept the loss of concentration and focus, the division of our attention and the fragmentation of our thoughts, in return for the wealth of compelling or at least diverting information we receive.”

 So what’s the answer?
-How do we at once balance the recognition of how easy it is to be distracted while, for work-related purposes, use the very instruments that most easily distract us?
+How do we focus in and manage to cross task after task off our to do checklists?
+How do we balance the recognition of how easy it is to be distracted while, for work-related purposes, use the very instruments that most easily distract us?